alexcasalboni/unleash-edge-fork/docs/quickstart.md

 ## How to verify your setup

-Should you encounter any issues while connecting your SDK to Unleash Edge, use the following commands to help identify the problem.
+In case of issues while connecting your SDK to Unleash Edge, the following commands will help you identify the problem.

 ```shell
 # is the local Unleash instance running correctly?